 AUA white papers are limited to a narrow topic of immediate interest to AUA membership and should be focused on the needs of the audience.
 The development of a white paper is often initiated in an effort to be responsive to emerging issues of critical importance to the membership or to address issues of patient safety.
 For example, the AUA has developed the following:

-The scope of the topic is defined in a topic refinement document, developed by the panel.
-This document clearly delineates the researches issues to be addressed, index patient(s), literature search terms, and timeframe of publications to be included.
-The methodology consultant develops the methodology protocol from the topic refinement document and includes the following:
+The scope of the topic is defined by the panel.
+The panel may also note the research issues to be addressed, index patient(s), literature search terms, and timeframe of publications to be included so that project consultants can begin their work.

-The white paper is published on the AUA’s website, and members are informed through various AUA publications, such as the Journal of Urology, Health Policy Brief, AUA News, or other AUA publications.
+The white paper is published on the AUA's website, and members are informed through various AUA publications, such as Urology Practice, Policy & Advocacy Brief, AUA News, or other AUA publications.
 Additionally, a marketing plan to publicize and distribute the white paper is jointly developed by both the Marketing and Communications and Quality staff and may include plenary presentations or educational courses at the AUA Annual Meeting.
-QIPS, Health Policy Council and white paper panel members are encouraged to widely disseminate the document.
-If the white paper is developed through a partnership with another subspecialty organization, the subspecialty disseminates the white paper to its members.
+QIPS, Science & Quality Council and white paper panel members are encouraged to widely disseminate the document.
+If the white paper is developed through a partnership with another organization, the subspecialty disseminates the white paper to its members.
 Also, the AUA provides the white paper to the American Board of Urology (ABU) to inform its standards of certification and ensure that its programs are based on the most current evidence-based information.

 The AUA is committed to ensuring the accuracy and currency of its publications.
-Therefore, white papers are assessed by the Quality Department every three years to determine if relevant evidence has been published since the publication of the white paper that would require revisions to the panel’s findings.
+Therefore, white papers are assessed by the Quality Department every three years to determine if relevant evidence has been published since the publication of the white paper that would require revisions to the panel's findings.
 If a topic is of high priority, the AUA may decide to update it earlier than 3 years in order to ensure the incorporation of key articles.
-As the clearinghouse for all AUA white papers, Quality staff upload white papers to the Quality website.
 To assure currency, Quality staff will evaluate the publication date of a white paper and note when an update review is needed.
 They will then alert appropriate AUA staff that an assessment and potential revisions are due.